canisfortis/trim-and-stitch/README.md

 - **Dependencies**: The tool requires the following dependencies to be installed:
   1. **FFmpeg**: Used for video trimming and stitching.
 Make sure it is available in your system's PATH.
 Download FFmpeg from [here](https://ffmpeg.org/download.html).
-  2. **VLC media player**: Required for playing video files.
-Ensure VLC is installed and accessible via your system's PATH.
+  2. **Default Media Player capable of playing the selected source video types**: Required for playing video files.
+VLC is one such video player.
 Get VLC from [here](https://www.videolan.org/vlc/).

 ## Usage